We are pleased to announce our confirmed keynote speakers.

 Associate Professor Nerida Blair – Australian Catholic University

 Nerida was born in the Kulin Nation, lives in Darkinjung Country and works in Cammeraygal Country.
 She is the National Director of Indigenous Education for the Faculty of Education and Arts, the Australian Catholic University.
-She has spent three decades working in higher education institutions in NSW and Victoria and over one decade in the Public Service Canberra; Department of Education and Department of Foreign Affairs and with the Human Rights and Equal Opportunity Commission in Sydney.
+She has spent three decades working in higher education institutions in New South Wales and Victoria and over one decade in the Public Service Canberra, Department of Education and Department of Foreign Affairs and with the Human Rights and Equal Opportunity Commission in Sydney.

 Her research interests include Indigenous Knowings and Indigenous research methodologies.
-Researching in culturally relevant and appropriate ways and contexts’ is a focus of her interests.
-She recently published a book entitled ‘Privileging Australian Indigenous Knowings : sweet potatoes, spiders, waterlilys & brick walls’ was published by Common Ground Press, USA that draws on these interests.
+Researching in culturally relevant and appropriate ways and contexts is a focus of her interests.
+She recently published a book entitled ‘Privileging Australian Indigenous Knowings: sweet potatoes, spiders, waterlilys & brick walls’ by Common Ground Press, USA that draws on these interests.

 Professor Greg Noble – Western Sydney University